Ewooral/Ewooral-Tutorials/interview_questions/ask_interviewer_questions.md

 13. What are THEY looking for in a person?
 14. Next steps?
 15. Do you have any hesitations around my ability to be successful in this role?
 16. What happened to the predecessor in this role?
 Should tell you if you're entering a burning building, inheriting a healthy program, etc.

 17. What is the average tenure of your senior leaders?
 In addition to giving a hint about the culture, some answers may imply friction vs. opportunity.
 18. Is there any reason you wouldn't hire me?
 19. Do you LIKE me, personally?
 20. Am I STILL a good fit for this position, and how do I compare to your other candidates?
 21. Were you to offer me the job today, how much would you pay?
 22. What is YOUR ideal work environment?
 Describe, please.

+bloomberg
+23. How do new hires pick teams?
+24. What is your on-boarding process like?

+bloomberg philanthropist
+Ensuring better, longer lives for the greatest number of people